Advanced Mobile Phone System: History

 became Motorola's chief engineer for its mobile-communication products, and oversaw the development and marketing of the first pager to use transistors.

 Motorola had long produced mobile telephones for automobiles, but these large and heavy models consumed too much power to allow their use without the automobile's engine running.
-Mitchell's team, which included the gifted Dr. Martin Cooper, developed portable cellular telephony.
+Mitchell's team, which included Dr. Martin Cooper, developed portable cellular telephony.
 Cooper and Mitchell were among the Motorola employees granted a patent for this work in 1973.
 The first call on the prototype connected, reportedly, to a wrong number.

 While Motorola was developing a cellular phone, from 1968 to 1983 Bell Labs worked out a system called Advanced Mobile Phone System (AMPS), which became the first cellular network standard in the United States.
-The first system was successfully deployed in Chicago, Illinois, in 1979.
+The Bell system deployed ASTM in Chicago, Illinois, first as an equipment test serving approximately 100 units in 1978, and subsequently as a service test planned for 2,000 billed units.
 Motorola and others designed and built the cellular phones for this and other cellular systems.
+Louis M. Weinberg, a marketing director at AT&T, was named the first president of the AMPS corporation.
+He served in this position during the startup of the AMPS subsidiary of AT&T.

 Martin Cooper, a former general manager for the systems division at Motorola, led a team that produced the first cellular handset in 1973 and made the first phone call from it.
 In 1983 Motorola introduced the DynaTAC 8000x, the first commercially available cellular phone small enough to be easily carried.
 He later introduced the so-called Bag Phone.

 In 1992, the first smartphone, called IBM Simon, used AMPS.
 Frank Canova led its design at IBM and it was demonstrated that year at the COMDEX computer-industry trade-show.
 A refined version of the product was marketed to consumers in 1994 by BellSouth under the name Simon Personal Communicator.
 The Simon was the first device that can be properly referred to as a "smartphone", even though that term was not yet coined.